zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/2/_index.md

 Choose **Data Bags** from the menu on the left, then select **passwords**.
 You'll see the items for the database administrator and root passwords.

 ![](delivery/management-console-passwords-data-bag.png)

+[WARN] Use caution when downloading the Starter Kit from Chef server.
+Downloading the Starter Kit resets its keys, which would need to be redeployed across your Delivery cluster.<br><br>We recommend that you administer your Chef server from the workstation or provisioning node that you installed Chef Delivery from.<br><br>You should only download the Starter Kit in the case of a security breach, for instance, in the case of leaked or otherwise comprised keys.

 ### Integrate the change locally